alibaba/GraphScope/docs/graph_analytics_workloads.md

 On the programming language side, GraphScope provides  SDKs for multiple languages, and users can choose to write their own algorithms in C++, Java or Python.
 Users can develop their own algorithms with different programming languages.

+Please check out [this](https://graphscope.io/docs/latest/design_of_gae.html#Execution-Framework) for more details.

 ### High-performance runtime

-GAE achieves high performance through a highly optimized analytical runtime.
+GAE achieves high performance through a highly [optimized analytical runtime](https://graphscope.io/docs/latest/design_of_gae.html#High-performance-runtime).
 Many optimization techniques, such as pull/push dynamic switching, cache-efficient memory layout, and pipelining were employed in the runtime.
 We have performed a comparison with state-of-the-art graph processing systems on LDBC Graph Analytics Benchmark, and the results show GraphScope outperforms other graph systems.